 Business Risks

-Any risk that arises from business decisions made by senior management constitutes a business risk.
+Any risk from business decisions made by senior management is a business risk.
 For example:

 - The management team might make poor decisions about expanding into new markets or developing new products.